-The University of Virginia’s Honor System—the Committee representatives elected from every school, the trained support officers who staff cases, the administrators and professors who report offenses—exists for a single purpose: to uphold and support the Community Trust.
+The University of Virginia’s Honor Committee —the Committee representatives elected from every school, the trained support officers who staff cases, individuals who report offenses—exists for a single purpose: to uphold and support the Community of Trust.
 We believe that students, faculty, and administrators are not passive recipients of culture, but rather are active agents in creating and maintaining the ideals of our community.
 As students at the University of Virginia, we have made the conscious decision to not let personal gain, ambition, or future advancement become the defining characteristics of our years at this university.
 Instead, we seek to conduct ourselves with integrity, respecting the work and property of our fellow students and the wisdom of our professors.
 We aim to cultivate habits that will inform our work habits long after we graduate; to assume the best in each other; and to hold fast to notions of right and wrong, even when doing so comes at personal cost.
 Through this collective effort, our ultimate end is to live and work in a Community of Trust, where honesty and mutual respect are the baseline for all our interactions and academic endeavors.

 By today’s standard, an Honor Offense is defined as a Significant Act of Lying, Cheating or Stealing, which Act is committed with Knowledge.
 Three criteria determine whether or not an Honor Offense has occurred:

 - Act: Was an act of lying, cheating or stealing committed?

 - Knowledge: Did the student know, or should a reasonable University student have known, that the Act in question was Lying, Cheating, or Stealing?

 - Significance: Would open toleration of this Act violate or erode the community of trust?